guardian/consent-management-platform/README.md

 returns: `void`

-Surfaces the relevant privacy manager, allowing the user to change their privacy preferences after the initial privacy message.
+Shows the relevant privacy manager, allowing the user to update their privacy preferences after they've closed the initial privacy message.

 **Example:**